angrybacon/doomsday-wiki/markdown/chapters/appendices/playables.md

 of which are likely the cards that would be replaced.
-If you really wanted to have an effect that allows these instant speed interactions (because who doesn't love casting :card[Tsz] in an opponent's draw step) then :card[Teferi, Time Raveler] is likely better on all accounts other than the colour requirement.
+If you really wanted to have an effect that allows these instant speed interactions (because who doesn't love casting :card[Tsz] in an opponent's draw step) then :card[Teferi, Time Raveler] is likely better on all counts other than the color requirement.

 That being said, :card[Quicken] enables interesting lines against :card[Orcish Bowmasters] when operating on a low life count.
 After the spell has finished